Article 31 Rights. Do you have the right to remain silent?

 • Secondly, you must be subject to interrogation.
 Thus, questions regarding identity or other identifiers, even if in custody, do not necessarily require civilian police to provide civilian suspects with Miranda warnings.

-Miranda rights for the military are different than civilian law enforcement.
+Miranda’s military rights are different from those of civilian law enforcement.

 • right to remain silent,